 Exploration and mining could be conducted year-round, as evident from the past Toiyabe gold mining operation adjacent to the project.
 The hilly nature of the topography at Toiyabe could restrict the ability of a mine operator to place mine site facilities on the project ground depending upon size of the operation.
 The property has limited area within the claim boundaries for future mining operations including potential tailings storage areas, potential waste disposal areas, heap leach pads areas and potential processing plant sites.
 Most adjacent ground is under claim but the author does not believe that the current land position is a fatal flaw to the project as evidenced by the adjacent historical producing Toiyabe gold mining operation in the same terrain.

-Exploration on Federal BLM lands requires a permit to conduct exploration except for sampling of rocks and soils by hand and activities that create no land disturbance.
-The three levels of permits reflect increasing disturbance:
+Exploration on Federal Bureau of Land Management (BLM) lands requires a permit to conduct exploration except for activities that create no land disturbance like sampling of rocks and soils by hand and geophysics.
+All the Golden Oasis claims lie within BLM lands so are subject to their regulations, not the US Forest Service.